 Apart from the Power BI Desktop version, you can also import the Local JSON file using the Power Query Online version.
 You can easily set up the Power BI JSON connection via Power BI Online by following the simple steps given below:

-• Step 2: In the Connection Settings, enter the location of your local JSON file stored on your computer.
+- Step 2: In the Connection Settings, enter the location of the local JSON file stored on your computer.

-• Step 4: Enter your credentials when asked for authorization purposes and click on the Next button.
+- Step 4: Enter your credentials when asked for authorization and click the Next button.
 This will launch the Power Query Editor automatically.
-You can now follow the same steps as discussed in the above 2 methods to set up your table and create the desired visualizations.
+You can now follow the steps discussed in the above two methods to set up your table and create the desired visualizations.

 While working with the Power BI JSON connection, you may get the following error message if the file is invalid.
 It could happen if it’s not really a JSON file, or is malformed.
 Another case might be that you are trying to load a JSON Lines file.